stolk/osino/README.md

 * Avoids memory gather by having purely procedural pseudo random directions from [Murmur2](https://en.wikipedia.org/wiki/MurmurHash) hashing.
 * More varied noise due to using pseudo random directions instead of using 12 cardinal directions that are shuffled.

+It comes with a Marching Cubes implementation to extract a surface, so that a 3D density field can be visualized.

 ![Procgen Asteroid](images/asteroid.png "Procgen Asteroid")

 ## License